ninjatill/DotStarSwarmLighting/DotStarBall/README.md

 # DotStar Ball (aka.
 DotStar Sphere)
 The first object designed for this swarm ecosystem is the DotStar Ball (DSB).

+//Add animated gif or video...

+#### Design Criteria
 When I started designing this object, I used the some of these criteria:
 - had to be large enough to have a visual impact hanging on a large tree branch,
 - had to be (relatively) low cost since I had to make many of them,
 - has to receive external commands and display animations from that input,